-A new Joint College, the China Queen’s College (CQC), has been established by Queen’s University Belfast in the People’s Republic of China (PRC) through a long-standing friendship between Queen’s School of Pharmacy and the China Medical University (CMU), one of the foremost medical universities in China.
-CQC is a College which has the full approval from the China Ministry of Education (MoE) and has been created in accord with the MoE ‘Cooperation in Running Schools’ (CIRS) Regulations.
+A new Joint College, China Medical University – Queen’s University Belfast Joint College (CQC) has been established by Queen’s University Belfast in the People’s Republic of China (PRC) through a long-standing friendship between Queen’s School of Pharmacy and the China Medical University (CMU), one of the foremost medical universities in China.
+CQC is a College which has the full approval from the China Ministry of Education (MoE) and has been created in accordance with the MoE ‘Cooperation in Running Schools’ (CIRS) Regulations.

 In addition, CQC will become a vibrant and highly active centre of research for Queen’s within China.
 CMU has a vibrant research community and Queen’s staff are already collaborating and publishing in a number of areas within the health sciences.
 It is anticipated that this relationship will be further strengthened, allowing Queen’s to further improve their international links, and to continue with a programme of world-leading, life-saving research.